furuhama/c_playground/src/linkers_and_loaders/README.md

 `$ strip src/linkers_and_loaders/exec_values_without_symbol_table`

+Try `ls -l` command,

+the size of that does not have a symbol table is

+lower than that with a symbol table.

 ```
 $ ls -l src/linkers_and_loaders{exec_values,exec_values_without_symbol_table}
 -rwxr-xr-x 1 furuhama 8832 10  8 16:37 src/linkers_and_loaders/exec_values
 -rwxr-xr-x 1 furuhama 8592 10  8 17:33 src/linkers_and_loaders/exec_values_without_symbol_table
 ```

+With `nm` command, you can know the table was deleted.

 ```
 $ nm src/linkers_and_loaders/exec_values_without_symbol_table